Frequently Asked Questions

 What would the environmental impact of a housing development be?

-Cutting roads through an old-growth, intact forest would fragment and severely degrade the Forest’s complex, interdependent ecosystem.
+Cutting roads through a mature, intact forest would fragment and severely degrade a complex, interdependent ecosystem.
 Development would also reduce the Forest’s significant climate benefits: aquifer recharge, wildlife habitat, carbon sequestration and flood mitigation.

 After Hurricane Ida, the Forest captured and purified large quantities of water, filtering it to the Buried Valley Aquifer, an underground reservoir where 30 towns get their drinking water.